Abhijeetbyte/Toasty-Filament-Dryer/README.md

 * Enclose all mains parts; insulate and strain-relieve cables.
 * Use a relay module **rated** for your load with proper isolation/clearances.
 * Keep low-voltage and mains wiring **physically separated**.
+* Only load one filament type at a time—the type selected on the screen (e.g., High Temp or Low Temp).
+Mixing filament types can damage low-temperature filament due to excess heat.
 * If unsure, consult a qualified person.

 ---